OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Applies to: struct members (only when :ref:`opendds_idl--using-the-idl-to-c-11-mapping`)

 This annotation marks a member as optional.
+In the IDL-to-C++11 mapping it generates either an std::optional<T> or an equivalent custom implementation of std::optional.

+More information about other language bindings for @optional can be found [here](https://github.com/OpenDDS/OpenDDS/wiki/Proposal:-@optional-support)

 .. _xtypes--dynamic-language-binding-1: